 This brush is slightly angled around the edges to mimic the shape of your cheekbones.
 It has denser bristles to help you apply the blush easily in a sweeping motion.

-How to Use: Swirl the bristles on the apple of your cheek.
+How to use: Swirl the bristles on the apple of your cheek.
 Now hold the brush at an angle and glide it along the cheekbone towards your ear.

-Highlighter brush has a narrow width that is just about enough to cover the brow bones.
+The highlighter brush has a narrow width that is just about enough to cover the brow bones.

-How to Use: You only need a very small amount of highlighter.
+How to use: You need a very small amount of highlighter.
 Dab a small amount of product on the brush.
 Now hold it at an angle to your face and lightly dust on top of your brow bones, the centre of your forehead, bridge of your nose and chin where the light falls naturally.

 5. Powder Brush